 Children Incorporated is proud to now be listed along with the many other admirable causes that are supported by Shepard Fairey and the OBEY Awareness Project.

 “For our latest OBEY Awareness Collection, we’ve teamed up with Children Incorporated.
 Children Incorporated is a 501(c)3 nonprofit organization that provides assistance to children in twenty-three countries around the world, including the U.S. For more than 50 years, their organization has helped offer sustainable solutions for children to receive food, clothing, and healthcare.
 They envision a world in which all children have access to education, hope, and opportunity.
 By meeting basic needs and providing affirmation and encouragement, they empower children to grow and ultimately break the cycle of poverty.
-To date, Children Incorporated has reached over 250,000 in 300 projects around the globe.
+To date, Children Incorporated has reached over 250,000 children in 300 projects around the globe.

 100% of net profits from sales of our OBEY Awareness Collection, featuring art by Shepard Fairey, will be donated to Children Incorporated.”